oh-my-commit/oh-my-commit/__essence__/archive/conversation.md

 ### Quick Commit No-Diff Behavior Configuration

 #### Changes Made
-- Added new configuration option `yaac.noDiffBehavior` to control behavior when no changes are detected
+- Added new configuration option `oh-my-commit.noDiffBehavior` to control behavior when no changes are detected
   - `ignore`: Shows a message and exits (default)
   - `revise`: Allows amending the last commit
 - Updated QuickCommitCommand to respect this configuration